 Competition for housing makes renting more costly

-It seems renting—particularly on single-family homes—is on the rise.
-And according to analysis from one industry player, that spells bad news for renters.Verify your new rate (Jan 18th, 2018)
+It seems renting — particularly for single-family homes — is on the rise.
+And according to analysis from one industry player, increased demand for rental units means higher cost for tenants.

 What goes up doesn’t always come down

 Analysis from real estate marketplace Zillow shows high demand, low supply and virtually nonexistent construction starts are driving up rents on single-family properties.